How to Create a Polygon (POL) Wallet

 Polygon itself doesn't have a dedicated wallet, but you can still access the network through various popular crypto wallets, making several simple actions.
 There’s a guide on how to create a Polygon wallet:

-Not all wallets may automatically connect to Polygon, so you may need to enter specific details to add it.
+Not all wallets may automatically connect to Polygon, so you may need to enter specific details, such as a contract address, to add it.
 All the essential information can be found on the Polygon official documentation.

 To find your wallet address, go to a "Receive" or "Deposit” section within your wallet, the address will be displayed there.
 You can copy and share it for receiving Polygon-based cryptocurrencies.